 I was blown away by the vibrant and multi-cultural markets in Darwin.
 For pure gastronomic pleasure they are also pretty hard to beat.
 The Mindil Beach sunset markets are at the top of my list but I also loved the daytime affair of suburban Parap Market.
 Delicious Asian food, huge piles of tropical fruit, beautiful crafts and even crocodile artifacts!
 A great way to spend a lot of time in Darwin!

-The Deckchair cinema
+The Deckchair cinema in Darwin

 This is one darling little cinema – sitting in stripey deckchairs on a balmy tropical Darwin evening, stomach full of delicious food from Hanuman (you can buy and eat this at the cinema), sipping a beer and enjoying one of a well-thought-out range of films, both popular and arthouse.
 The Deckchair Cinema has been an important part of Darwin’s social life since the 1920s and it is fantastic.